By Edward Cook

 Ford Fiesta ST

-Superb steering feel, fine dynamics, a great soundtrack whilst still being as usable a Fiesta ensure the Fiesta ST is one of the best hot hatches for under £20,000, and due to its popularity, there are plenty of great examples to choose from.Search Used Ford Fiesta ST
+Superb steering, fine dynamics, and a great soundtrack ensure the Fiesta ST is one of the best hot hatches for under £20,000, and due to its popularity, there are plenty of great examples to choose from.Search Used Ford Fiesta ST

 Volkswagen Golf R